Simplicity of Lyapunov spectrum for linear cocycles over non-uniformly hyperbolic systems: Definitions and Statements

-for every non-zero vector $v\in E^{i,A}_{x}$ and $1\leq i \leq k$.
-Moreover, since our measure $\mu$ is ergodic, the \textit{Lyapunov exponents} $\lambda _i(A, x)$ are constant on a full $\mu$-measure subset of $M$ (and thus we denote it just by $\lambda_i(A,\mu)$) as well as the dimensions of the \textit{Oseledets subspaces} $E^{i,A}_{x}$.
-This last notion is called the \emph{multiplicity} of $\lambda_i(A,\mu)$.
+for every non-zero $v\in E^{i,A}_{x}$ and $1\leq i \leq k$.
+Moreover, since $\mu$ is ergodic, the \textit{Lyapunov exponents} $\lambda _i(A, x)$ are constant on a full $\mu$-measure subset of $M$ (and thus we denote it just by $\lambda_i(A,\mu)$) as well as the dimensions of the \textit{Oseledets subspaces} $E^{i,A}_{x}$.
+The dimension of $E^{i,A}_{x}$ is called the \emph{multiplicity} of $\lambda_i(A,\mu)$.
 We say that the cocycle $(f,A)$ has \textit{simple Lyapunov spectrum} with respect to the measure $\mu$ if every Lyapunov exponent has multiplicity one.
 This means that $A$ has $d$ distinct Lyapunov exponents.